 Love traveling & organising trips to places I've never visited.

 Reading books is my haven.
-I usually read 1 book per week.
+I try to read 1 book per week.

 When I travel to new places, I buy art made by local artists instead of a mass-produced souvenir.